ray-project/tune-sklearn/README.md

 All algorithms other than RandomListSearcher accept parameter distributions in the form of dictionaries in the format `{ param_name: str : distribution: tuple or list }`.
 Tuples represent real distributions and should be two-element or three-element, in the format `(lower_bound: float, upper_bound: float, Optional: "uniform" (default) or "log-uniform")`.
 Lists represent categorical distributions.
 Furthermore, each algorithm accepts parameters in their own specific format.
 More information in [Tune documentation](https://docs.ray.io/en/master/tune/api_docs/suggestion.html).

-RandomListSearcher accepts dictionaries in the format `{ param_name:str : distribution: list }` or a list of such dictionaries, just like scikit-learn's `RandomizedSearchCV`.
+RandomListSearcher accepts dictionaries in the format `{ param_name: str : distribution: list }` or a list of such dictionaries, just like scikit-learn's `RandomizedSearchCV`.

 ```python
 from tune_sklearn import TuneSearchCV